Exploring the feasibility of the charged lepton flavor violating decay $ \mu \rightarrow e + \gamma $ in inverse and linear seesaw mechanisms with $A_4$ flavour symmetry: Numerical analysis

 where, $ K_{2}= \Big\vert \dfrac{Y_{L}v_{h}v^{\dagger}_{s}}{\Lambda} \Big\vert$, $ A_{2} = \Big\vert \dfrac{v^{\dagger}_{\kappa}}{v^{\dagger}_{s}} \Big\vert $, $ B_{2}= \Big\vert \dfrac{v^{\dagger}_{\zeta}}{v^{\dagger}_{s}} \Big\vert $ and $ C_{2} = \Big\vert \dfrac{v^{\dagger}_{\varphi}}{v^{\dagger}_{s}} \Big\vert $. \\

 2. For VEV (-1,1,1) with normal hierarchy:\\ \\

 3. For VEV (0,1,-1) with inverted hierarchy:\\ \\

 In Eqn (33), we feed the chosen value fo $\eta$, and then Eqns. (\ref{ML:LSS 1}), (\ref{ML:LSS 2}), (\ref{ML:LSS 3}) are compared with Eqn. (\ref{ML:LSS}) to find the elements $ A_{2} $, $B_{2} $ and $ C_{2} $ by taking $ \vert K_{2} \vert \sim 1 $ eV for simplicity.
 We assume all the non-zero elements of M to be $\sim$1 TeV where the heavy Majorana neutrino mass matrix $ M_{R}= \pm M $ \cite{ Dolan:2018qpy}.
-The Dirac mass matrix $ M_{D} $ is computed as \cite{Forero:2011pc},\\

-where, $ \mathcal{R}^{\prime} $ satisfies $ \mathcal{R}^{\prime} + \mathcal{R}^{\prime T}=1_{3\times 3} $.
+The Dirac mass matrix $ M_{D} $ is computed as \cite{Forero:2011pc},\\ \\ where, $ \mathcal{R}^{\prime} $ satisfies $ \mathcal{R}^{\prime} + \mathcal{R}^{\prime T}=\mathbb{1}_{3\times 3} $.
 For further details, one can refer to \cite{Forero:2011pc, Dolan:2018qpy, DelleRose:2015bms}.
 This is then used in Eqn. (\ref{K3x3}) and Eqn. (\ref{BR form}) to compute the branching ratio of $ \mu \rightarrow e + \gamma $ for the four values of non-unitary parameter $ \eta$.
 We would like to note that correlation plots similar to Fig. 1 can also be obtained for LSS model.
 Our results based on this analysis are presented and discussed in Section 5.\\